-**Reimagining Nature: Bioart from the North** is an exhibition featuring artist-researchers Satu Miettinen, Heidi Pietarinen, Amna Qureshi, and Melanie Sarantou from the University of Lapland, Finland.
-It will open on December 4, 2025, at the Embassy of Finland in Windhoek.
-This exhibition explores innovative intersections of bioart, design, and science, all inspired by the natural environment of northern Finland.
-The artist-researchers behind this exhibition are the founders of the BioARTech Laboratory (established in 2019) at the University of Lapland.
-They share a profound respect for Arctic nature and its by-products, discovering new ways to incorporate organic and biological materials into their creative practices.
-Their work highlights how art can act as a bridge between human and non-human worlds, fostering dialogue and shared authorship across disciplines and species.
-Featured works include a triptych that reimagines natural materials through photography and textile art, delving into themes of transformation and collaboration between art and science.
-One of the highlights is “Kasvio – Still Life of Plants” by Satu Miettinen, a photographic exploration of plants such as rowanberry, swamp puffer, lingonberry, and milk thistle, alongside common flowers like gerbera (African daisy), cloves, and chrysanthemum.
-In this arrangement, plants from both northern and southern regions intermingle.
-“Kasvio” invites viewers to examine the intricate details of these plants and flowers from our everyday environment, encouraging relaxation and mindfulness as they focus on their colors, forms, and imagined scents.
-The summer nights with swamp puffer transport viewers into another world.
-Additionally, the exhibition showcases experiments with discarded Arctic raw materials, featuring pieces titled “Reindeer Blood” and “Roots Stitching.”
-These works have been transformed into textiles and digital artworks that have been exhibited internationally in Prague, Windhoek, and Antwerp.
-The textiles take on a new three-dimensional quality, spreading and flowing like a cloak.
+**Reimagining Nature: Bioart from the North** was an exhibition featuring artist-researchers Satu Miettinen, Heidi Pietarinen, Amna Qureshi, and Melanie Sarantou from the University of Lapland in Finland.
+It opened on December 4, 2025, at the Embassy of Finland in Windhoek.
+This exhibition explored innovative intersections of bioart, design, and science, all inspired by the natural environment of northern Finland.
+The artist-researchers behind this exhibition were the founders of the BioARTech Laboratory, established in 2019 at the University of Lapland.
+They shared a deep respect for Arctic nature and its by-products, discovering new ways to incorporate organic and biological materials into their creative practices.
+Their work emphasised how art could serve as a bridge between human and non-human worlds, fostering dialogue and shared authorship across disciplines and species.
+Featured works included a triptych that reimagined natural materials through photography and textile art, delving into themes of transformation and collaboration between art and science.
+A highlight of the exhibition was “Kasvio – Still Life of Plants” by Satu Miettinen, which was a photographic exploration of plants, including rowanberry, swamp puffer, lingonberry, milk thistle, and common flowers like gerbera (African daisy), cloves, and chrysanthemum.
+In this arrangement, plants from both northern and southern regions intermingled.
+“Kasvio” invited viewers to examine the intricate details of these plants and flowers from everyday environments, encouraging relaxation and mindfulness as they focused on their colours, shapes, and imagined scents.
+The summer nights featuring swamp puffer transported viewers into another world.
+Additionally, the exhibition showcased experiments with discarded Arctic raw materials, featuring pieces titled “Reindeer Blood” and “Roots Stitching.”
+These works were transformed into textiles and digital artworks exhibited internationally in Prague, Windhoek, and Antwerp.
+The textiles acquired a new three-dimensional quality, spreading and flowing like a cloak.

 Exhibition Opening: December 4, 2025, | Embassy of Finland, Windhoek, Namibia.